vacp2p/rfc/ETHCHAT.md

 $$ AD = Encode(IK_A)|| Encode(IK_B) $$

-Alice will also need to generate ephemeral key pairs (ek, EK) following the above mechanisms, that is: ek is a random integer modulo p, and EK is the associated public key obtained from the produc
+Alice will also need to generate ephemeral key pairs (ek, EK) following the above mechanisms, that is: ek is a random integer modulo p, and EK is the associated public key obtained from the product

 $$ EK = ek \cdot G $$

+The function Encode() transforms an X448 public key into a byte sequence.
+The recommended encoding consists of a single-byte constant to represent the type of curve, followed by little-endian encoding of the u-coordinate.
+This is specified in the [RFC 7748](http://www.ietf.org/rfc/rfc7748.txt) on elliptic curves for security.

 ## Using X3DH in Double Ratchet